 Building Trust After Cheating: How to Regain Trust After Your Partner Cheated on You

-But, you’re worried that you’re never going to be able to trust them again.
+But, you’re worried that you won’t be able to trust after cheating.
 Trust is the foundation to a healthy relationship, so what do you do when that foundation has been destroyed?

 You need to work as hard as you can to build that trust back up.
 How do you do that, exactly?
 It definitely won’t be easy.
 But, it is possible.

 In fact, according to recent studies, about 60 to 75 percent of couples stay together after infidelity.
 But, you don’t just want to stick out for the sake of sticking it out.
 You want your relationship to be the loving and trusting one it once was.

 Read on to learn how to regain trust after cheating.

 1. Let Yourself Be Raw With Your Emotions

 Sometimes, when someone is cheated on, they try to keep their emotions bottled inside of them, thinking that this is somehow “taking the high road”.